 Do we do exams?

 We follow the national curriculum, as far as possible, and our school day is structured in a similar way to mainstream schools.
 Our curriculum is based on the needs of the young people and has the flexibility to challenge all levels of student abilities.
 We provide a personalised approach to the learning of each individual, recognising their previous education experiences and preparing them for the future.
 Young people participate in vocational training.
-This includes bricklaying, first aid, cooking, forest school, hair and beauty.
+This includes electronics, first aid, cooking, forest school, hair and beauty.
 Meaningful accreditation is available to provide a portfolio of attainment for the young people when they progress to their next placement.
+In addition, we offer AQA Unit Awards in all subjects.
 Our students make significant academic and personal progress at the Atkinson School.